rsvim/rfc/3-JavaScriptRuntime/1-ConfigEntry.md

 ## API Style

+There will be 3 groups of JavaScript APIs in Rsvim:

+- Builtin APIs: The builtin APIs provided by V8 engine, defines by ECMA standard, please see [Standard built-in objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects).
+- Web APIs: Most javascript-based runtimes implements a set of Web APIs.
+- Specific runtime APIs: Different javascript-based runtimes provide their own APIs, different from web browsers and server-side runtimes, Rsvim provides APIs related to Vim windows/buffers, just like Neovim's [`vim.api`](https://neovim.io/doc/user/api.html).

+> NOTE: In JavaScript world, a lot of standard APIs are provided by **global objects**, they can be access without using any `import` or `require`.

 Inside scripts, JavaScript APIs are literally the only way to interact with Rsvim editor.
 There is no key mappings or user commands, they are actually only editor UI backed with registered js functions.

-All the js APIs provided by editor are placed under the `vim` namespace, divided into several groups:
+All js APIs provided by Rsvim are placed under the `Rsvim` namespace, divided into several groups:

 - `vim.var`: Global/local/buffer-level/window-level variables.
 - `vim.ops`: Global/local/buffer-level/window-level options.